Cut Through the Hype: How to Really Judge Vegan Gummies

 The Hidden Challenge: Potency Over Time

-Here’s a fact most consumers never hear: gummies are a tough format for preserving potency.
+Here's a fact most consumers never hear: gummies are a tough format for preserving potency.
 Moisture and pH can break down sensitive nutrients.
-The critical question to ask is: “Does this brand prove its potency lasts?”
+Ask yourself: “Does this brand prove its potency lasts?”

 The answer lies in stability testing.
-Reputable manufacturers don’t just test when the batch is made; they conduct shelf-life studies to guarantee the vitamin level on the label is still accurate a year later.
-If a brand openly discusses this science, it’s a major trust signal.
+Reputable manufacturers don't just test when the batch is made; they conduct shelf-life studies to guarantee the vitamin level on the label is still accurate a year later.
+If a brand openly discusses this science, that's a trust signal money can't buy.

 Decoding "Clean" Manufacturing

-"No artificial colors or flavors" is just the first step.
-The expert looks at what’s used instead.
+"No artificial colors or flavors" is just the first step—think of it as table stakes.
+Here's where an expert zooms in:

 • Colors: Are they from real sources like carrot or spirulina?
-These are harder to standardize than synthetic dyes.
+They're tougher to keep consistent than synthetic dyes—and that's exactly why they signal a premium commitment.

 • Coating: The shine that prevents sticking should be a plant-based carnauba wax, not an ambiguous "glaze."

-This level of specificity separates true clean-label execution from clever marketing.
+That level of detail separates genuine clean-label execution from clever marketing.

 Trust, but verify.
-A claim of "highest standards" is meaningless without proof.
-The gold standard is third-party certification.
+A brand claiming "highest standards"?
+It's blank without proof.
+The gold standard?
+Third-party certification.

 While cGMP is the required baseline, look for seals from independent auditors like NSF or UL.
-This means an outside expert has verified the entire process-from raw material checks to allergen control.
-It’s your single strongest indicator of a brand’s commitment to quality and safety.
+An independent expert has checked the whole process—from raw material checks to allergen control.
+Single strongest indicator of real commitment.

 Your Personal Quality Audit Checklist